Arkmind/stancer-api/README.md

 $ npm install
 ```

-When done create a pull request respecting git convention.
+When done build everything with `npm run build` and create a pull request respecting git convention.

 ---